 4. Diet Changes

 Your diet can have a large impact on your physical and mental health, and certain foods can even exacerbate anxiety.
 For example, a recent study linked the consumption of ultra-processed foods to a greater incidence of anxiety and depression.
 Therefore, changing your diet may help reduce or even eliminate anxiety after stroke.

 Anxiety is a common emotional effect of stroke.
-In fact, most patients experience some feelings of worry after their stroke.
-However, if these feelings persist for weeks and affect your daily life, you may have developed an anxiety disorder.
+This is unsurprising due to the major life changes that affect stroke survivors and their caregivers.
+However, if these anxious feelings persist for weeks and affect your activities, you may have developed an anxiety disorder.
 Anxiety can negatively affect many aspects of daily life, which is why it is important to seek treatment for this condition.